 Our Ceremonial Matcha has a flavour that is robust, very creamy and ‘green’ tasting.
 While having a balanced profile, it leans towards more savoury and umami flavours.
 Having a full flavour makes it ideal for usucha or thin matcha, which is the most common way of drinking matcha outside of formal tea ceremonies.
 We also sell a slightly lighter but more complex matcha that is ideal for Koicha or ‘thick’ matcha.

 As the flavour of matcha is very concentrated, less than a gram (0.7) is needed per 70ml of hot water.
 Usually, matcha is measured with a matcha spoon (chashaku 茶杓) into a bowl (chawan 茶碗).
 Very warm water (around 70°C) is then added and briskly mixed with a matcha whisk (chasen 茶筅) until frothy.
 Alternatively you can use any vessel and whisk or even a drinks shaker; the important point is to properly mix the water and powder completely.

-Matcha powder is delicate and must be stored in its tin, away from strong smells and light to keep flavour and freshness.
+Matcha powder is delicate and should be stored in its packet and tin, away from strong smells and light to keep its flavour and freshness.
 This way it will last a few months, and you will be able to tell from the vibrancy of its green colour how fresh it is.